Table of Contents

 *Pose*`")

-The simplest Bonsai workflow for running the complete SLEAP top-down-id-model
+The simplest Bonsai workflow for running the complete SLEAP-NN multi_class_topdown_combined model is:

 Working examples for each of these operators can be found in the extended descriptions, which we cover below.